Do rubrics guarantee more authentic learning?

-Move to the slide "Whys and Hows T-Chart."
-Begin by quoting Alfie Kohn, "When the how's of assessment preoccupy us, they tend to chase the why's back into the shadows."
-Ask, "What does this mean to you?"
+Transition to slide 13, "Why and How T-Chart."
+Begin by quoting Alfie Kohn: When the how's of assessment preoccupy us, they tend to chase the why's back into the shadows.
+Ask participants: What does this mean to you?

-Show slide 14, "Authentic Teaching," then instruct participants to discuss the following question with an elbow partner: "Which of these four components do you see represented from authenticity in the use of authentic rubrics for assessment?
+Go to slide 14, "Authentic Teaching."
+Ask participants to discuss the following question with an elbow partner: Which of these four components do you see represented from authenticity in the use of authentic rubrics for assessment?

-If time allows, instruct them to pick a lesson they believe might benefit from the use of a rubric.
-Create and develop a rubric using the website and the tools from the "Rubrics Traditional vs Authentic" handout.
-As they work to create their own rubrics for a lesson, walk around and help those with questions.
+If time allows, have participants pick a lesson they believe might benefit from the use of a rubric.
+Create and develop a rubric using the website and the tools from the Rubrics Traditional vs Authentic handout.
+As participants work to create their own rubrics for a lesson, walk around and help those with questions.

-At the end of the session, have participants individually use the instructional strategy 3-2-1 as an exit ticket to wrap up the session.
-Participants will write three things they learned from today's professional development, two questions they still have about writing/creating rubrics, and one lesson that lends itself to the use of a rubric.
+To wrap up the session, go to slide 16 and have participants individually use the 3-2-1 strategy.
+Participants will write three things they learned from this session, two questions they still have about writing/creating rubrics, and one lesson that lends itself to the use of a rubric.

-Remind participants to fill out their "Instructional Strategies Note Sheet if they haven’t already done so.
-Explain that this will be a great reference tool once they are back in the classroom planning for lessons.
+Finally, remind participants to finish filling out the Instructional Strategies Note Sheet if they haven’t already done so.
+Explain that this will be a great reference tool for planning lessons once they are back in the classroom.

-Begin the follow-up session with slide 17 displayed.
-Once the session begins, display slide 18 and ask participants to use the "SCORE Reflection Note Sheet" to jot down notes from their experience using one of the strategies in a lesson.
-The questions on slide 18 will help guide discussion.
+To begin the follow-up session, display slide 17 from the Presentation Slides.
+Transition to slide 18 and ask participants to jot down notes from their experiences using one of the strategies in a lesson.
+The SCORE questions on the slide will help guide discussion.
 Ask each question and allow each attendee a moment to share out about the strategy they used and their experience with how it went.

 Rubrics are used for assessing student performance on authentic learning tasks.
 They allow for student ownership and empowerment.
 Rubrics challenge learners to focus on knowledge that could be applied in a real-world environment.
 This ownership and empowerment can lead to higher levels of engagement and participation, which can lead to more motivation to attend school.
 Attendance is imperative to academic success for career or college readiness, and rubrics for authentic assessment support this aspect of college readiness (Reimer and Smink, 2005).

 K20 Center. (n.d.).
 3-2-1.
-Instructional Strategies.
-Retrieved from https://learn.k20center.ou.edu/strategy/d9908066f654727934df7bf4f5059a7b
+Strategies. https://learn.k20center.ou.edu/strategy/d9908066f654727934df7bf4f5059a7b

-Four Corners instructional strategy: K20 Center. (n.d.).
+K20 Center. (n.d.).
 Four corners.
-Instructional Strategies.
-Retrieved from https://learn.k20center.ou.edu/strategy/d9908066f654727934df7bf4f5064550
+Strategies. https://learn.k20center.ou.edu/strategy/d9908066f654727934df7bf4f5064550

 Kohn, A. (2006).
 The trouble with rubrics.
 English journal, 95(4), 12-15.

 Lombardi, M. M. (2008, January).
 Making the grade: The role of assessment in authentic learning (ELI Paper 1: 2008).
-EDUCAUSE Learning Initiative.
-Retrieved from https://library.educause.edu/~/media/files/library/2008/1/eli3019-pdf.pdf
+EDUCAUSE Learning Initiative. https://library.educause.edu/~/media/files/library/2008/1/eli3019-pdf.pdf

 McTighe, T., & O’Conner, K. (2005, November).
 Seven practices for effective learning.
 Educational Leadership, 63(3), 10-17.